-1. Soak herbs in a solution of cold water and vegetable wash.
+- Soak herbs in a solution of cold water and vegetable wash.
 The proper amount of vegetable wash has been added when some bubbles are observed in the water.
-(In the absence of vegetable wash, several drops of concentrated non-scented liquid detergent may be used.
-However, for health reasons, thoroughly rinse off the soapy solution.)
+(In the absence of vegetable wash, several drops of concentrated unscented liquid detergent may be used.
+However, for health reasons, care must be taken to thoroughly rinse off the soapy solution.)

-2. Agitate the herbs in the soapy water, in order to loosen the sticking excretion of the bugs.
+- Agitate the herbs in the soapy water, in order to loosen the sticking excretion of the bugs.

-3. Using a heavy stream of water, thoroughly wash off the soap and other foreign matter from the herbs.
+- Using a heavy stream of water, thoroughly wash off the soap and other foreign matter from the herbs.

-4. Check both sides of each leaf under direct light.
+- Check both sides of each leaf under direct light.

-5. If one or two insects are found, rewash the herbs.
+- If one or two insects are found, rewash the herbs.

-6. If any insects are found after repeating the agitation process twice, the entire bunch must be discarded.
+- If any insects are found after repeating the agitation process twice, the entire bunch must be discarded.

+INFESTATION: Green onions, also referred to as scallions, have a white base that develops into a bulb.
+Its long, straight green shoots branch forth from the bulb.
 Light green or brown thrips may occasionally be found between the green branches where they protrude from the bulb.
-Less frequently, they can be found crawling on the outside or inside of the long green shoots.
+Less frequently, they can be found on the outside or inside of the long green shoots.

-1. A vertical cut should be made from the top of the scallion’s green shoot to the bottom of the bulb.
+- A vertical cut should be made from the top of the scallion’s green shoot to the bottom of the bulb.
 Examine three scallions from each bunch, paying careful attention to the area between the branches that protrude from the bulb.

-2. If no insects are found, wash thoroughly under a heavy stream of water or power hose and use.
+- If no insects are found, wash thoroughly under a heavy stream of water or power hose and use.

-3. If insects are found in a scallion, the entire bunch must be checked.
-The affected scallion must be discarded.
+- If insects are found in a scallion, it must be discarded.